moderncampus/cms-examples/example-code-table-transformations/readme.md

 2. Be easy for the end user to understand and edit.
 3. Have a logical pattern that can be targeted with XSL to produce the desired output.

-It is usually easiest to create your table in a PCF page's editable region using Omni CMS' source code editor.
+It is usually easiest to create your table in a PCF page's editable region using Modern Campus CMS' source code editor.
 During the XSL development of the transformation, it is easy to then preview the page to see the effect the XSL code has on the table.

 _The table will need a specific, unique identifier._ Typically this is achieved by adding a class to the table.
 This allows the XSL to target the table and transform its contents.
 The CSS in this package has been created to style all tables that have a class beginning with `omni-` for consistency.